Drift-Free Conservative Dynamics from Quantized Interaction Rules: Conclusion

 \section{Conclusion}

 We have introduced an operator-level formulation of conservative dynamics based on exact integer transfer between quantized states.
 The resulting update conserves exactly in integer arithmetic, avoids round-off drift, and encodes entropy selection through a monotone order-preserving transfer rule.
-Numerical tests show that this structure preserves high-frequency transport and sharp nonlinear discontinuities, indicating that flux-based continuum descriptions can arise as coarse-grained representations of an exact discrete interaction rule.
+Numerical tests show that this structure preserves high-frequency transport and entropy-shock localization while suppressing cumulative transport drift in nonlinear conservative evolution.